openwall/john/doc/DYNAMIC_COMPILER_FORMATS.md

 JBoss uses the `md5($u:<realm>:$p)` hashing scheme, and 'ManagementRealm' is the default realm for new AS 7.1 installations.

+Specifying the username in the input hashes is required as it is used as a salt by the JBoss AS/EAP hashing scheme.

 ```
 $ cat hashes